neftjs/neft/request.coffee.md

 ReadOnly *String* Request::userAgent
 ------------------------------------

-This property describes client user agent.
+This property describes a client user agent.

 It can be used on the client side and on the server side.